 You should collaborate with an influencer who is active in the same (or at least, similar) niche as yours.

 An influencer may not be equally active across various social media platforms.
-Therefore, it is important to identify the social media platforms where your target audience is most active.
+Therefore, it is important to identify the platforms where your audience is most active.
 You should partner with an influencer on the same platform.

 Let’s say your audience consists of Instagram and YouTube-savvy millennials.
 In such a scenario, it won’t be a wise idea to partner with an influencer who is active only on LinkedIn and Twitter.